 Rewarding top performers and encouraging recognition

-Recognising and rewarding those staff in your sales channel team, who work hard and achieve more, can go far in making them feel special and valued.
-It can also encourage positive behaviour across the team.
+Recognizing and rewarding those staff in your sales channel team, who work hard and achieve more, can go far in making them feel special and valued.
+It can also encourage positive behavior across the team.
 Achieving all this is important in creating brand ambassadors.
-You could recognise and reward channel staff who put in a great sales performance day in, day out, or those who achieve overall high sales and hit targets.
-Or you could recognise and reward a section of a team, or whole team, for their efforts and achievements.
+You could recognize and reward channel staff who put in a great sales performance day in, day out, or those who achieve overall high sales and hit targets.
+Or you could recognize and reward a section of a team, or whole team, for their efforts and achievements.
 You could also shout about achievements by sending emails to your channel team about an individual’s win – amplifying the message that your brand rewards hard work, while making it stand out.

-You don’t have to be the only one to recognise high achievers in your sales channel.
-Peer-to-peer recognition, in which employees recognise their colleagues’ achievements, can also help to create brand ambassadors across a channel team.
+You don’t have to be the only one to recognize high achievers in your sales channel.
+Peer-to-peer recognition, in which employees recognize their colleagues’ achievements, can also help to create brand ambassadors across a channel team.
 Giving staff the empowerment to nominate who they think has gone above and beyond their duties can make them feel their opinions are valued and appreciated.